lockepatton/sonipy/paper/paper.md

 ## Citizen Science - Supernova Lightcurves

-This code was developed as part of TransientZoo, a citizen science program that will allow participants, including BVI individuals, to classify supernova lightcurves using sound.
+This code was developed as part of TransientZoo, a citizen science program that will allow participants, including BVI individuals, to classify supernova lightcurves using sound [@Patton:2019].
 In astronomy, lightcurves depict variations in brightness of a specific astrophysical object as a function of time.
 The shape of these lightcurves are different depending upon the nature of the star or object creating the bright supernova explosion.

 ![A type Ia supernova lightcurve.\label{fig:Ia}](./images/Ia.png)